Sarahsolus/contao-bootstrap-designer-plugin/README.md

 - each image element has a new responsive setting
 - each hyperlink and Top-Link element has a new button setting in the Hyperlink Settings area
 - each headline element has an additional setting to change h-class
-- in the article settings under layout there is a new container setting
+- in the article settings under layout there is a new container setting, and certain design settings
 - in the Contao settings - Backend setting there are new settings for default settings

 Before creating new articles, change the default container class settings.